We don't just talk cars ... we teach how to buy them.

 Even without the brand name pizzaz of top competitors, the Kia Sedona minivan was a hit right out of the gate.
 With its solid build quality, long list of features, comfortable ride, excellent crash test scores and abundant storage space, the Sedona offered what consumers wanted in a minivan at thousands less than similarly equipped rivals.

-For shoppers seriously considering the purchase of a used Kia Sedona, here's some background information about this upstart minivan to help you identify a year and model that may best fit your particular needs.
+For shoppers seriously considering the purchase of an older minivan, the lower mileage Sedonas out there ... and they are still out there ... can make a viable and economical choice.
+So, here's some model information to help you narrow the field in identifying a year and model that may best fit your particular needs.

-The most current version of the Kia Sedona is its second generation, produced for the 2006 through 2012 model years.
-This newer Sedona added power (an additional 50 horsepower) and shed 400 pounds compared to the earlier model.
+The Kia Sedona's second-generation was produced for the 2006 through 2012 model years.
+This version added power (an additional 50 horsepower) and shed 400 pounds compared to the earlier model.
 The result was a Sedona that could keep up with worthy competitors such as the Honda Odyssey and Toyota Sienna, while already offering similar amenities, comfort and safety ratings.

-2007 and newer Sedonas are available in either short-wheelbase (SWB) or long-wheelbase (LWB) forms.
+2007 and newer Sedonas in this generation can be found in either short-wheelbase (SWB) or long-wheelbase (LWB) forms.
 The longer versions come with a 60/40-split fold-flat third-row seat as opposed to the short wheelbase's 50/50-split removable bench.
 Under the hood of all Sedonas is a 3.8-liter V6 engine that produces 244 horsepower and 253 pound-feet of torque.

 The SWB Sedona is only available in the base model.
 The LWB is available in a choice of LX or uplevel EX models.
 Both the base and LX models are well-equipped with standard features including full power accessories, cruise control, second-row captain's chairs, tri-zone air conditioning, keyless entry, an 8-speaker CD audio system and a fold-flat third-row in the LX.